 Jith is a graduate of the television broadcasting program at Algonquin College and holds a bachelor’s degree in electrical engineering from the University of Waterloo.
 He has served as a member of grant proposal juries at SAW Video and the Ontario Arts Council and was a member of the festival jury for the 2012 One World Film Festival.

 He considers filmmaking a team sport and is keen on fostering collaboration amongst emerging artists.
 This led to the launch of Treepot.tv, a channel streaming a series of webisodes that feature musicians and actors, promoting learning and sharing amongst local filmmakers.
 After several popular episodes and with a committed fan base, Treepot.tv approved for streaming on iTunes, six months after its launch.
 Treepot.tv was nominated for Canada’s Best Music Website in CBCRadio 3 Spotlight in 2011.

 Jith is currently producing Karim Ayari's Before me - L’homme de la maison, a bilingual narrative film that explores social intolerance and its impact on children.
-He is a web stream producer at the Cable Public Affairs Channel (CPAC), is one of the festival programmers at Ottawa Indie Fest, holds the vice-chair of the board position at SAW Video Media Art Centre and freelances as a photographer, camera operator, DIT/DMT and editor.
+He is a digital producer at the Cable Public Affairs Channel (CPAC), a festival programmers at the Ottawa Canadian Film Festival (OCanFilmFest), holds the vice-chair of the board position at SAW Video Media Art Centre and freelances as a photographer, camera operator, DIT/DMT and editor.